RobHolme/vscode-hl7tools/README.md

 ![Field highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/highlightfield0.jpg)

-* Enter the reference to the segment and field location. e.g. PID-3
+* Enter the reference to the segment and field location (e.g. PID-3), or enter part of the field name (e.g. patient).

 ![Field highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/highlightfield1.jpg)

 * The field will be highlighted.
-Selecting a new field will remove the previuosly highlighted field.
+If part of the field name was entered, all matching fields will be highlighted. e.g. 'Patient' would match to 'Patient ID List', 'Patient Name', etc. Selecting a new field will remove the previuosly highlighted field.
 Entering a blank value for a field location will remove all highlighting.

 ![Field highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/highlightfield2.jpg)

+> Note: the field highlighting may be shifted by a character if the document end of line character is changed from the editor default.

 ### Display segment fields
 This function lists all fields from the currently selected segment in a list in the output window.
 Field components are indented.
 Any repeating field values are included.